Haivision/srt/docs/API-functions.md

 * `weight`: the weight parameter for the link (group-type dependent)
 * `config`: the configuration object, if used (see [`srt_create_config()`](#srt_create_config))
 * `errorcode`: status of the connecting operation
+* `token`: An integer value unique for every connection, or -1 if unused

 The `srt_perpare_endpoint` sets these fields to default values.
 After that you can change the value of `weight` and `config` fields.
 The `weight`